 Our toll free number in North America is 800 237-1776.
+The toll free number from the United Kingdom is 0 800-96-2093.
 Product information, along with Engineering Notes and User Reports, is available through our website at www.comrex.com.
 Our email address is info@comrex.com.